 Finally, transparency of outcomes and impact is a cre part of our commitment.
-We commit to reporting on the impact of our fund on an annual basis through an independent report undertaken by our social partner, INCO.
+We commit to reporting on the impact of our fund on an annual basis through an independent report undertaken by our social partner, The Good Economy.
 In addition, we undertake quarterly reporting on the fund, including updates on the social rationale for new purchase and core ESG and/or engagement issues.

 To be eligible for investment, each bond must positively contribute to one or more of the 7 areas of social outcome (set out above).
-Under the methodology, the social characteristics of each bond are assessed and each investment is categorised according to its level of impact and given a social rating. (i) We identify the social intentionality and purpose of the use of a bond's proceeds and the bond is categorised according to its level of impact as: • an impact investment where a bond's use of proceeds has a clear social objective • an investment with impact, where a bond's use of proceeds does not have a clear social objective, but where positive social benefit is nonetheless identifiable development finance where a bond's use of proceeds supports investments in infrastructure and economic development for positive social contribution otherwise the investment is considered general financing and is not eligible for investment by the fund; and
+Under the methodology, the social characteristics of each bond are assessed and each investment is categorised according to its level of impact and given a social rating. (i) We identify the social intentionality and purpose of the use of a bond's development finance where a bond's use of proceeds supports investments in infrastructure and economic development for positive social contribution otherwise the investment is considered general financing and is not eligible for investment by the fund; and